 - Support

 Emotional safety means your partner feels safe expressing vulnerability without fear of rejection or ridicule.
+That expands intimacy more than any grand romantic gesture ever could.

-9. Be Teammates, Not Opponents
+9. Your Relationship Can Be a Team — Not Opponents

 10. Relationships Are Not a Destination.
 They Are a Practice.